 Dog snoods are essentially a dog neck warmer that also aims to warm the head as well as their ears during the colder temperatures.
 They fit as a scarf around their neck and can be tied, wrapped around, or slipped through the head depending on the style and fit.

 Many snoods come with fashionable ears of animals or various cartoon characters to add cuteness to your dog’s overall attire.
 You may even find some with horns too.
-These snoods also act to keep away dirt and food from ears and head.
+These snoods also act to keep away dirt and food from the ears and head.
 They are often used on dogs who have long ears and always get them mixed into their bowls of food.
 However, they work exceptionally well in acting as an insulator against the cold.

-Snoods come in all shapes and material depending on your preference such as cotton or crochet.
+Snoods come in all shapes and materials depending on your preference such as cotton or crochet.
 Some people may even mistake these as hoods, however, unlike dog hoods, they do not cover the top of the head.
 Instead, the head pops out from the opening.

 Unlike dog snoods, dog hats cover the top of a dog’s head.
 They are designed to protect both the upper portion of the head as well as the cranium.